 More than 200 million youth and adults participate in some form of sports including traditional organized sports to casual and unstructured play, representing an important source of regular physical activity.
 In our region, 60.1% of children and youth played on at least one sports team in the past year (KC Physical Activity Report Card for Children and Youth, 2020).
 Sports also provide many benefits beyond health, including advancing health equity, supporting child development, accelerating inclusion, stimulating economic growth, and making important cultural contributions.

-The Sport Sector is co-led by Pastor Adrion Roberson from KC United and Bill Brandmeyer from Sharewaves, Inc
+The Sport Sector is co-led by Peter Piscitello, from Play Like a Champion, and Bill Brandmeyer from Sharewaves, Inc.

 Workshop Summary